profweston/School_District_Analysis/README.md

 * *Thomas High School Performance*

-   When initially examining the overall passing percentage of schools ranked in the top five and bottom five schools, Thomas High School was ranked number two.
+   When initially examining the overall passing percentage of schools ranked in the top five and bottom five, Thomas High School was ranked number two.
 Similar to the impact observed in the School Summary results, the decrease in performance is so slight it doesn’t displace Thomas High School from the second rank.
 Again, however, it should be noted that the comparison of students from Thomas High School is no longer consistent with the other schools  due to the change in grade populations.